Asian stocks buoyed by Wall Street's winning week as inflation declines - ExBulletin

 Strong US consumer spending has been a key pillar in keeping the economy out of a recession.
 They continued to spend despite high interest rates as employers continued to hire more workers.

-The survey also suggested that consumers are not raising their expectations for future inflation very much.
-The Federal Reserve has been adamant about its desire to avoid a vicious cycle where high inflation expectations lead to behavior that only makes it worse.
+Perhaps equally important for the economy, the survey also suggested that consumers are not raising their expectations for future inflation very much.
+That should keep some pressure on the Federal Reserve, which has said it wants to avoid a vicious cycle where expectations of high inflation lead to behavior that only makes it worse.

-Stocks’ recent big gains on Wall Street have prompted some critics to warn investors not to get carried away with hopes of what’s being called a soft landing, where high inflation can be beaten without a painful recession.

-The U.S. data has undoubtedly been encouraging, and the likelihood of the Federal Reserve staging a soft landing is improving with each data point showing resilient growth and falling inflation,” said Solita Marcelli, Chief Financial Officer.
-Americas investments for UBS Global Wealth Management.

 Hopes of an easier Fed also helped global stocks strengthen this week, although overseas markets were mixed on Friday.